rayblake800/Pocket-Home-Bismuth-Vanilla/README.md

 # Pocket-Home Bismuth Edition

   Pocket-Home Bismuth is an application launcher for PocketCHIP and other portable Linux devices.
 It provides a highly configurable application menu, along with power controls, a basic WiFi manager, and other assorted system controls and information.

   Bismuth is (mostly) compliant with FreeDesktop application menu standards, automatically detecting installed applications.
-The menu interface and contents are fully customizable, either within the application or by editing ~/.pocket-home/apps.json.
+The menu interface and contents are fully customizable, either within the application or by editing the config files in the ~/.pocket-home/ directory.

-config options

-wifi manager

-better process management
+[Add here: animated screenshot of paged menu]

+[Add here: animated screenshot of scrolling menu]

+[Add here: animated screenshot of editing a desktop entry]

+[Add here: animated screenshot of adding a folder]

+### Less obvious improvements vs. ntc pocket-home and marshmallow:
+-Code is actually organized and documented.

+-Encapsulation and modularity enforced: no more .cpp files filled with four or five loosely related classes full of public data members.

+-All UI elements scale based on window size.
+All UI elements are now either managed by a LayoutManager object or defined as a ConfigurableComponent.

+-WiFi code now runs in a proper GLib event loop, drastically improving Wifi performance.

 # Dependencies
      sudo apt-get install \